Travel Procedures

 Travelers who have not settled their travel advances by the due date will be notified that the settlement is overdue.
 The appropriate fiscal or administrative officer of the area will also be notified of any outstanding advances.
 If the advance is not settled within 30 days, the individual will then receive a notification that the amount has been forwarded to Payroll for appropriate payroll reporting and tax withholdings.
 Without providing adequate documentation to substantiate the business expenses covered by the cash advance (i.e., settling the advance), the University is required by the IRS to report these payments as taxable income to the employee.

-The University is a not-for-profit institution and the New York State sales tax exemption can and should be used for travel expenses within New York State and elsewhere, as appropriate.
-This would include hotels, restaurants, or other business related purchases.
-In order to obtain the sales tax exemption, present the Sales Tax Exempt Form to the vendor at the time service is rendered or goods are received and paid for.
-Travelers may obtain copies of Tax Exempt Forms from the Business Office website.
+Alfred University is a not-for-profit institution, and the New York State sales tax exemption should be used for travel expenses within New York State and elsewhere, as appropriate.
+This would include hotels, restaurants, or other business-related purchases.
+Travelers may obtain copies of Tax-Exempt Forms from the Business Office website to present to the vendor at the time service is rendered or goods are received and paid for.